-We are already in 2021, and more and more buyers are coming out of the wood works around now.
-Spring is just around the corner, which often marks one of the busiest times of the year for real estate markets.
-If you’re planning to buy a home in the Seattle Metro Area in 2021, this article will fill you in on the details to help ensure a successful transaction.
+We are coming to the end of 2022.
+Home prices are high, buyers are starting to decrease, and mortgage rates are skyrocketing.
+Winter is just around the corner, which often marks one of the slowest times of the year for real estate markets.
+Whether you’re still planning to buy a home in the Seattle Metro Area in 2022 or are aiming for 2023, this article will fill you in on the details to help ensure a successful transaction.

-We are still early in 2021, but many prospective home buyers in the Seattle area have begun to ask that perennial question: Would it be better to buy a house or condo in Seattle now, or should I wait until later on in the year?
+As 2022 draws to a close, many prospective home buyers in the Seattle area have begun to ask that perennial question: Would it be better to buy a house or condo in Seattle now, or should I wait until next year?
 Which would be the best time to buy?

 Given current trends within the local real estate market, it might be better to jump in sooner rather than later.
 Here’s why.

-Mortgage rates have been on a steady decline over the past year, and they are expected to stay low throughout 2021.
-As of February 2021, the mortgage rate for a 30-year fixed-rate mortgage is 2.73%, which is near historic lows.
-This makes mortgages much more affordable, making now a great time to lock in a low rate to realize major savings in interest over the life of your loan.
+Mortgage rates have been on a steady rise over the past year, and they are expected to stay high throughout 2023.
+As of this writing, the mortgage rate for a 30-year fixed-rate mortgage is topping 7%, a far cry from the start of 2022 when rates were closer to 2.5%.
+However, with rates still rising and no end in sight, now may be the time to lock in a rate to possibly realize major savings in interest over the life of your loan.

-According to the latest real estate reports from Zillow, the median home price in Seattle is now around $804,500.
+Of course, home prices in the Seattle metro area have been increasing and are expected to continue to increase throughout the end of the year.
+According to the latest real estate reports from Zillow, the median home price in Seattle is now around $960,925.
 That’s within the city itself.
 Across the broader metro area, relative bargains can be found.

 (Hint: You can think of Seattle proper as the “nucleus” for higher home prices, with values dropping off substantially as you move into the surrounding areas.)

 Despite these regional differences in house values, all real estate markets in the Seattle metro area have one thing in common.
-Prices are predicted to continue rising over the coming months, and as we move further into 2021.
+Prices are predicted to continue rising over the coming months, and into 2023 before they settle.

 Related: Outlook for the Tacoma market